The first time coming to a new Church can be a little intimidating, and so we want to share a bit about how services will unfold.

 There is a coffee hour after both the 8:00am and 10:00am services.
 This usually takes place in Cronyn Hall – to get there, please exit the church by the door in the North-East corner (near the pulpit at the front, left), proceed past St. Aidan’s chapel, then turn left and go down the hall.
 Please plan to stay for a visit and a cup of coffee.

 The Eucharist is celebrated twice every Sunday morning at St. Paul’s – the 8:00am service is said, and 10:00am service is lead by the choir.
-A said service is also offered on Wednesdays at 8:15am and 12:15pm.
+A said service is also offered on Wednesdays at 12:15pm.
 The Eucharist (or Holy Communion, or the Lord's Supper) is the means by which Christ becomes present to the Christian community gathered in his name.
 It is the giving out of bread and wine which has been consecrated, or made holy, with special prayers.

 All who have been baptized in any Christian denomination are welcome to receive both the bread and the wine.

-Morning Prayer services take place each week day at St. Paul’s (except Wednesday) at 8:15am, meeting in St. Aiden’s Chapel at the Cathedral.
+Morning Prayer services take place each week day at St. Paul’s at 8:45am, meeting in St. Aiden’s Chapel at the Cathedral.
 A brief, said service, it is a lovely way to begin your day.
 Following the Book of Alternative Services, the service begins by giving us the opportunity to acknowledge our need for forgiveness, and to recognise that this has been granted.
 It invites us to praise God, to hear His word, to worship Him, and to bring our concerns to Him in prayer.
 As with Evening Prayer, the service ends with the Grace: “The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with us all evermore.
 Amen.”

 If this service is sung by the Cathedral Choir, it is called Choral Mattins.
 At this time Mattins is rarely sung at St. Paul’s.